 Life As Boko Haram Captives in Nigeria

-Two women, who have escaped the horrors of living in a Boko Haram camp, recently spoke to Al Jazeera:
+Two women, who have escaped the horrors of living in a an extremist group that is located primarily in Northern Nigeria camp, recently spoke to Al Jazeera:

 Mercy is a 24 year-old Christian and single mother who grew up in Gulak.
 When Boko Haram invaded the town last September, Mercy took her baby and ran for the mountains to hide with a group of other people.
 They lived there for two months, but Mercy occasionally sneaked back into town to look for food.